briandowns/flotsam/README.md

 ## How It Works

 Flotsam is a tool for overall C project development and management.
 At the outset, Flotsam can be used to generate a new application or library project.
+It goes a step further by managing dependencies through definition in the Flotsam.toml file.
+The Flotsam.toml file lives in the root of the repository and defines the project.
+A few fields are required to exist and be populated like; name, repository, build, etc.  The dependency section is required however not needed to be populated.
+The dependency will be brought down, built, and installed to the system.

+### Requirements

+Flotsam has strong opinions.
+It puts the built dependencies in `/usr/local/lib`.
+Flotsam keeps all dependencies in a cache directory in the users home dir.
+One of the primary requirements though of Flotsam is that a Flotsam dependency needs to be a git repository and must create a shared object in the form of a `.so` or a `.dylib` after having a single build command ran.
+The build command is defined in the Flotsam.toml file.
+All examples use `make`.

 ## Example